 What you will study

-You can customise this MSc to suit your particular interests in the latest advanced techniques and technologies.
-You’ll do this by choosing a suited combination from the wide range of modules offered by the Department of Electrical and Electronic Engineering.
+You can customise this MSc to suit your interests in the latest advanced techniques and technologies.
+You’ll do this by choosing a suited combination from the wide range of modules offered by the School of Computer Science and Electronic Engineering.

 All our modules contain advanced technical content in the sub-disciplines of electronic engineering, all of which is closely aligned with the University’s forward-thinking research.